 New Urbanism -An approach to development and redevelopment emphasizing good connection with surrounding neighborhoods, developments, or towns, while protecting regional open space.
 It includes various types of building seamlessly integrated - workplaces, retail establishments, and different types of housing, has a neighborhood center within easy and safe walking distance from all dwellings in the neighborhood.

-" The desire to stay in our own homes
+" The desire to stay

 The home-building industry expects that aging will be the second-biggest influence on home design in the next few years [source: NAHB].
 A concept home received a coveted 2012 Best of 50+ Housing Award from the NAHB for a home that meets the physical needs and lifestyle of baby boomers.